DinoDevs/GladiatusCrazyAddon/FEATURES.md

 - **Guild War Camp**
+	- [X] Link to Gladiatorius and direct attack button for each enemy guild
 	- [ ] More stats & better win-lost-draw icons features
 	- [ ] Member reports features
 	- [ ] Button that shows the raided gold next to each attack